BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/water-dex-quantification.md

 These data can be found in **/Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-obesity** in a file named **no file found**.
-This script was most recently updated on **Tue Mar 20 17:12:03 2018**.
+This script was most recently updated on **Tue Apr  3 15:50:46 2018**.

 # Analysis